Jaehyun-Jeong/100LinesRL/README.md

 * Length of each file is up to 100 lines of codes.

-* Every algorithm can be trained within 30 seconds, even without GPU.

-* Envs are fixed to "CartPole-v1".
-You can just focus on the implementations.

 ## Algorithms
 1. [DQN](https://github.com/jaehyun-jeong/100LinesRL/blob/master/dqn.py) (98 lines, including replay memory and target network)
 2. [PPO](https://github.com/jaehyun-jeong/100LinesRL/blob/master/ppo.py) (100 lines, including GAE)